Tearline Research

 Program Description

-Through the Tearline platform, the Clements-Strauss Intelligence Studies Project (ISP) is building a student team to conduct OSINT research and analysis using publicly available information and imagery on topics related to security and foreign affairs.
+Through the Tearline platform, the Clements-Strauss Intelligence Studies Project's (ISP) student research team conducts OSINT and geospatial intelligence (GEOINT) research and analysis using publicly and commercially available information on topics related to security and foreign affairs.
 Students have the opportunity to hone their research skills, practice briefing, and publish for a national security audience.
-Students learn how to think, write, and brief like an intelligence analyst from former intelligence and national security professionals on the ISP team.
+Students learn how to think, write, and brief like an intelligence analyst from former intelligence and national security professionals.
+Visit www.tearline.mil to read articles produced by UT students and NGA's other academic partners.

 ELIGIBILITY: